shgmr/ADAM/README.md

 # ADAM
-The ADAM datasets are the authoritative source for all data derivations used in statistical analysis
+The ADAM datasets are the 'authoritative source' for all data derivations used in statistical analysis